Rachith-H/Schmitt-Trigger-SKY130-design/README.md

 ![Xschem_schematic](Images/symbol.png)

 ## Introduction
-This project demonstrates the design and simulation of an inverting CMOS Schmitt Trigger using the Sky130 open-source PDK.
-The circuit introduces hysteresis by switching its output only when the input crosses distinct high and low thresholds, while also inverting the logic.
+This project presents the design and simulation of an inverting CMOS Schmitt Trigger using the Sky130 PDK.
+The circuit introduces hysteresis and inverts logic, with output transitions near 66.66% and 33.33% of the input sine wave, though not precisely at those ideal values.

-Designed in Xschem and simulated with Ngspice, the output transitions from HIGH to LOW at around 66.66% and from LOW to HIGH at around 33.33% of the input sine wave though not precisely at those ideal values.
-The layout was implemented in Magic using SCMOS layers for simplicity and learning purposes.

-The netlist extracted from the SCMOS layout was manually modified to be compatible with Sky130 PDK models, enabling accurate simulation of the layout using Sky130 device definitions.
+The schematic was built in Xschem, simulated with Ngspice, and a basic layout was created in Magic using SCMOS layers.
+The extracted layout netlist was manually updated to use Sky130 devices and simulate correctly with Sky130 models.

-This project is carried out purely for learning purposes, to explore analog design flow, hysteresis behavior, and basic layout-to-simulation integration using open-source tools.
-It is not optimized for fabrication or production use.

-All essential design files, simulation results, and layout snapshots are included for educational reference and reuse.
+Created for learning purposes, this project explores analog design, hysteresis behavior, and layout-to-simulation using open-source tools.
+All key files and results are included for educational reference.

 ## Tools used
 1. Xschem – Schematic design with SKY130 models